FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 ___

 [^import]: There has been much discussion in the Komodo discord about ways and future improvements to make "importing" existing stacks or containers easier.
 Nothing tangible yet but it seems likely there will be gains with this approach in the future.
-[^template]: It's possible to use a ["template pattern"](https://github.com/mbecker20/komodo/issues/191#issuecomment-2481540600) to create a partially filled out Resource with most of these things defined already, though I haven't used this personally.